-The Nobel Prize winner, Muhammad Yunus spearheaded the idea of microfinance.
-Microfinance aims to help the people, who face financial difficulties, by providing them with the necessary capital so that these people can start their own business and henceforth gain financial independence.
+The Nobel Prize winner Muhammad Yunus spearheaded the idea of microfinance.
+Microfinance aims to help the people who face financial difficulties by providing them with the necessary capital so that these people can start their own businesses and henceforth gain financial independence.

-The more significant brunt of poverty is borne by the women.
+The women bear the more significant brunt of poverty.
 The most significant challenge the women face is the lack of financial services and training to start their businesses.
 Even though there are many government schemes, women hardly benefit from them financially.
 Hence, Microfinance has been growing to empower women.

 Micro-credit is the allocation of financial services to low-income people.
 Its goal is to give the poor people an opportunity to become self-sufficient in the sense that these people can undertake entrepreneurial activities and can come out of the grip of poverty.
 The development and inclusion of the poor and the underprivileged must be the aim of the government to ensure equality within the economy.

 How does Micro Finance work?

 Microfinance institutions give loans under the joint liability group.
 In this, the creation of a group of 5 to 6 men/women who know each other takes place.
 The credit is allotted to a group, not an individual.
 If one of the members of the group defaults, then others must pay on the defaulter’s behalf.
 This way, it eliminates the need for any collateral.
 The reason why women are given microcredit mostly is that they are seen as responsible and trustworthy people.
 By adopting this repayment structure, microfinance institutions have seen a higher overall repayment rate which is often above 90%.
 A higher amount may be sanctioned next time if the group pays installments on time.